tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

 ~~~~
 {:#uni-discovery-tree title="UNI Topology"}

-Note: It would have been more straightforward to understand that the solution is generic
+Note: Understanding that the solution is generic would be more straightforward
 if the 'inter-domain-plug-id' leaf were defined
 under a container with a different name than 'te' or directly under the parent 'termination-point' data node.